rafailvv/aml-faster-rcnn-vs-yolov8/README.md

 Yolov8 has slightly better mAP than RCNN.

 **Speed:**
-  - Faster RCNN: training for 24 epochs in 56 minutes
+  - Faster RCNN: training for 1500 iterations in 56 minutes
   - Yolov8: training for 24 epochs in 2 minutes

 Yolov8 is much faster than RCNN.